 \subsection{Why machine learning for the sciences?}

-Machine learning and artificial neural networks are everywhere and change our daily life more profoundly than we might be aware of.
+Machine learning (ML) and artificial neural networks are everywhere and change our daily life more profoundly than we might be aware of.
 However, these concepts are not a particularly recent invention.
 Their foundational principles emerged already in the 1940s.
 The \emph{perceptron}, the predecessor of the artificial neuron, the basic unit of many neural networks to date, was invented by Frank Rosenblatt in 1958, and even cast into a hardware realization by IBM.

 It then took half a century for these ideas to become technologically relevant.
 Now, artificial intelligence based on neural-network algorithms has become an integral part of data processing with widespread applications.
+Famous milestones include image based tasks such as recognizing a cat and distinguishing it from a dog (2012), the generation of realistic human faces (2018), but also sequence-to-sequence (seq2seq) tasks, such as language translation, or developing strategies to play and beat the best human players in games from chess to Go.

-The reason for its tremendous success is twofold.
-First, the availability of big and structured data caters to machine learning applications.
-Second, the realization that deep (feed-forward) networks (made from many ``layers'' of artificial neurons) with many variational parameters are tremendously more powerful than few-layer ones was a big leap, the ``deep learning revolution''.
+The reason for ML's tremendous success is twofold.
+First, the availability of big and structured data caters to machine-learning applications.
+Second, while deep (feed-forward) networks (made from many ``layers'' of artificial neurons) with many variational parameters are tremendously more powerful than few-layer ones, it only recently, in the last decade or so, became feasible to train such networks.
+This big leap is known as the ``deep learning revolution''.

 Machine learning refers to algorithms that infer information from data in an implicit way.
 If the algorithms are inspired by the functionality of neural activity in the brain, the term \emph{cognitive} or \emph{neural} computing is used. \emph{Artificial neural networks} refer to a specific, albeit most broadly used, ansatz for machine learning.
 Another field that concerns iteself with inferring information from data is statistics.
 In that sense, both machine learning and statistics have the same goal.
-However, the way this goal is achieved is markedly different: while statistics uses insights from mathematics to extract information, machine learning aims at optimizing a variational function using available data through learning.
+However, the way this goal is achieved is markedly different: while statistics uses insights from mathematics to extract information in a well defined and deterministic manner, machine learning aims at optimizing a variational function using available data through learning.